 Not only do the extra pounds put stress on your spine, but also your body misses out on important nutrients.
 The absence of essential vitamins like Vitamin D and calcium softens the bones, putting painful pressure on your spine.

 Conversely, can constipation cause back pain?
 Absolutely, especially since the state of your digestive system has an impact on your back.

-Eating a lot of junk food as well as a lot of greens can cause upset stomach, gas, diarrhoea, and constipation, all of which can trigger back pain.
-A balanced diet is a key to fighting it.
+Eating a lot of junk food as well as a lot of greens can cause upset stomach, gas, diarrhea, and constipation, all of which can trigger back pain.
+A balanced diet is key to fighting it.